'Protect and Serve' takes on a new meaning in Foxboro schools

 Fifth-grader Jackson Whiting said he likes the officers' jokes and the costumes are very funny.

+Jackie Mccann, a sixth-grade teacher believes the program builds up trust and faith between students and police officers.

 Sgt.
 Val Collins, who participated for the first time in the program on Feb.
-14, said she loves seeing all the students.
+14, said she loves seeing all the students, those she knows as well as meeting new ones.

 "I think it is great for us to get out there and meet more kids and help to make an impact where we can and we don't often get into the school, so this is just a great opportunity for us to see more students during the day," she said.